Rainbow shark: Behavior

 Rainbow sharks are tank-bottom and aquarium-surface cleaners.
 Being bottom- and mid-level dwellers, they consume leftover fish food, but also eat the algae growing off surfaces.
-They are known to be peaceful with their own kind in the wild but have been known to be aggressive with one another if kept together in a tank.
+They are generally peaceful with their own kind in the wild, but they can become aggressive with each other if kept in a tank.
 Threat displays and fighting are likely to occur.
 This fighting behavior involves head-and-tail butting, and also biting..
 A large rainbow shark will continuously chase a smaller one until the smaller one dies, or chase other fish out of its territory, especially in confined environments like aquaria.
 It may also increase the risk of the fish jumping out of its tank.
 This makes breeding difficult.
 The provision of hiding places and hollowed decors such as plants or artificial cave-like and tunnel-like aquatic ornaments minimize this typical behavior.
 Due to this behavioral characteristic among its own kind, rainbow sharks are not recommendable to the new aquarist.
 Keeping them with relatives, such as red-tailed sharks, bala sharks and black sharks should be avoided, as they will chase and attack them as well.